Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCard.md

 ## INPUTS
 ### System.Collections.Hashtable
-An Adaptive Card object created using New-AMCard and populated with elements.
+Accepts an Adaptive Card object created using `New-AMCard` and populated with elements.

 ## OUTPUTS
 ### System.String
-When no Path is specified, returns the JSON representation of the card as a string.
+- Returns the JSON representation of the card as a string when no `Path` is specified.
+- If `Path` is specified, writes the JSON to the file and does not return a value.

 ## NOTES
-When exporting cards for production use, consider using the -Compress switch to reduce the size of the JSON payload, especially for email delivery where size may be a concern.
+- When exporting cards for production use, consider using the `-Compress` switch to reduce the size of the JSON payload.

-The function uses a high depth value (100) for JSON conversion to ensure that deeply nested card structures are properly serialized.
+- The function uses a high depth value (`100`) for JSON conversion to ensure that deeply nested card structures are properly serialized.
+- The JSON output is UTF-8 encoded when saved to a file.

 ## RELATED LINKS
 - [https://docs.microsoft.com/en-us/outlook/actionable-messages/](https://docs.microsoft.com/en-us/outlook/actionable-messages/)